 NHS and health and social care staff, and NHS COVID-19 volunteers (critical care workers), currently receive free parking in CPZs when displaying the HM Government Coronavirus (COVID-19) Parking Pass.

 There will be no enforcement of South Edmonton (Tottenham Hotspur Stadium) CPZ when football matches are played behind closed doors at the stadium.

 Taxi Card Scheme members can use the Taxi Card service for the collection of groceries and medicines, by a driver or a person nominated by the Taxi Card member, without travelling themselves until 30 June 2021.

-England is currently in a national lockdown.
 There are a limited number of things you can do in parks and open spaces in Enfield, in line with the government’s COVID-19 recovery roadmap.
 Read the latest guidance on GOV.UK - COVID-19 Response Spring 2021.